Skip to main content

 Geometric Series

-Here each position in the series is proportional to the previous one.
-Since the base of the exponent is the variable here, the geometric size at each step depends both base and exponent.
+Here each position is proportional to the previous one.
+The base of the exponent is the variable.
+The size at each step depends on both the base and the exponent.

 r=next termcurrent termValue at next position can be expressed in two ways:next=r×currentnext=current+(r1)×currentthis is where the extra (r-1) in the sum formula comes from.x=69=23\begin{aligned} r = \frac{\text{next term}}{\text{current term}} \\ \text{Value at next position can be expressed in two ways:} \\ next = r×current \\ next = current+(r−1)×current \\ \text{this is where the extra (r-1) in the sum formula comes from.} x &= \frac{6}{9} = \frac{2}{3} \end{aligned}